BettercareHealth/bettercare/mmh/mmh-3.md

 > If you keep an open-door policy and allow the mother to come back when she is ready, she may be more likely to be compliant and benefit from a referral and the help you offer.

-Note
-:	In the Resources section, you can find an example of a referral letter and a referral evaluation form.
+In the Resources section, you can find an example of a referral letter and a referral evaluation form.
 The referral letter template can be used as a model for letters that you send with the mother to the new service.
 The referral evaluation form can be used when you have a follow-up appointment with the mother, after the referral.

 ## Counselling